SATA vs. NVMe, which one is better?

 👉 Sector By Sector Clone: Clone all the sectors, including the blank and logically bad sectors.
 You can tick this option when cloning SATA SSD to a larger NVMe SSD.
 It will take longer time accordingly.

-👉 Edit Partitions: Adjust the partition size of the destination disk as well as convert the disk type.
+👉 Edit Partitions: Adjust the partition size of the destination disk.

 - Copy without resizing partitions: It will not resize the partition size.

-4. Restart the computer, press a specific key (e.g. F2, F8, F12, Del, etc.) to enter BIOS, change legacy to UEFI boot mode, otherwise you may find the cloned SSD won’t boot.
+4. Restart the computer, press a specific key (e.g. F2, F8, F12, Del, etc.) to enter BIOS, make sure the boot mode is UEFI boot mode.
+If it's Legacy mode, change it to UEFI here, otherwise you may find the cloned SSD won’t boot.

 Note if you want to keep the SATA SSD/HDD as a data storage device, you need to set NVMe SSD as the first boot option in the UEFI menu.
 As for the SATA drive, you could use the Disk Wipe tool to wipe the hard drive as you like.